 He is, however, portrayed as a controversial figure, someone opposed by many of the region’s factional groups.
 But Smith is shown to be ahead of the curve, urging his opponents to move on and change their ways of life for a modern age.
 His courting of the major architectural superstars of the era, and attempts to attract Le Corbusier and Pablo Picasso to the banks of the Tyne, suggests that he wants the best of the best for his city.
 He will not be satisfied by second-rate planners, developers and artists.

-One can imagine that his charisma and dreams for the city are immensely attractive to the local population.
+His charisma and dreams for the city are immensely attractive.
 He speaks of Newcastle in the highest of terms, likening it to Athens, Rome and Brasilia.
 And he is a local lad turned good: a politician who has avoided the offers of Parliamentary high politics – including top jobs in Harold Wilson’s cabinet – in order to stay in the provinces and dismantle the centralised power of the Establishment from the outside.

 While some of his achievements are dated – few would describe the 1960s style housing developments at Peterlee New Town today as ‘natural as a herd of cows or a flock of sheep’ – his visionary rhetoric regarding the establishment of a science campus in Peterlee is, however, compelling (‘all the miner’s sons will grow up to be scientists and computer men’).

 Unmarred by his subsequent conviction, T. Dan Smith is here an uncompromising visionary, an articulate and foresighted figure, described by the film as the ‘economic overlord of the North of England’.